lehigh-university-libraries/purchase-request-lost-items-client/README.md

 #### Advanced Logging Configuration

-In addition to these `application.configuration` properties, a standard `logback-spring.xml` file can be used for additional configuration.
+In addition to these `application.properties` settings, a standard `logback-spring.xml` file can be used for additional configuration.
 For example, the included `logback-spring.xml.example` file can email `ERROR` log events to a specified recipient.